logo

 speaker

-Yep, thanks Vlad.
-So the core competence of MT is to drive productivity.
-And so when you think about the margin expansion that we're seeing, a significant portion of it is driven by our internal productivity.
-Our ability to use our asset base, our ability to convert all the awards and the growth, the share gains that we've had into a timely production and revenue.
+um you know whether it's additional pricing coming through um and just how you're thinking about incremental margins in that business um in the back half and into 2025. yep thanks that so uh the the core competence of of mt is to drive productivity and so when you think about the the margin expansion that we're seeing a significant portion of it is driven by our internal productivity our ability to use our asset base, our ability to convert all the awards and the growth, the share gains that we've had into timely production and revenue.
 So this is really driving a lot of the margin expansion.
 Price has been very good as well.
 And the reason for this is because while commodity prices have gone down, we have been able to maintain for the most part our prices with customers.
 And this is executing on the playbook that we discussed several times in the past, which is that we may not have been able to get the compensation from a cost inflation standpoint from our customers in 22 and 23.
 But for us, it was always a matter of being able to get that compensation over the cycle.
 And so right now what you're seeing is that we're getting the compensation for prior year when we were not able to get it.
 And then in addition to this, you see all the new platforms that are starting production.
-Luca mentioned the start of production in China, but there are many starts of productions also in the other regions.
-And then structurally, the profitability of the portfolio is improving as all platforms where we didn't get as much compensation are exiting and new platforms that fully reflect the new cost base with increased prices from a commodity standpoint are kicking in.
+You know, Luca mentioned the start of production in China, but there are many starts of productions also in the other regions.
+And then structurally, the profitability of the portfolio is improving as all platforms where we didn't get as much compensation are exiting, and new platforms that fully reflect the new cost base with increased prices from a commodity standpoint are kicking in.

 speaker